justinyaodu/caketype/README.md

 square(3); // 9

 square("oops");
-// Value does not satisfy type 'number': type predicate failed.
+// Value does not satisfy type 'number': type guard failed.
 ```

 See [Cake.as](#cakeas) to throw an error if the type is not satisfied.